BingyaoHuang/CompenNet/README.md

 4. Project and capture a [checkerboard image](doc/checkerboard.png).
 5. Estimate the homography `H` between camera and projector image, then warp the camera captured images `train`, `test` and `img_gray` to projector's view using `H`.
 6. Finally save the warped images to `CompenNet/data/light[n]/pos[m]/warp/[surface]/train`,  `CompenNet/data/light[n]/pos[m]/[surface]/warp/test` and  `CompenNet/data/light[n]/pos[m]/[surface]/warp/ref`, respectively, where `[n]` and `[m]` are lighting setup index and position setup index, `[surface]` is projection surface's name.

+Note `ref/img_0001.png` to `ref/img_0125.png` are plain color training images used by TPS-based method, you don't need to use these images to train CompenNet.

 ----
 ## Implement your own CompenNet model
 1. Create a new class e.g., `CompenNetImproved` in [`CompenNetModel.py`](src/python/CompenNetModel.py).
 2. Put the new class name string in `model_list`, e.g., `model_list = ['CompenNet', 'CompenNetImproved']` in [`main.py`](src/python/main.py).
 3. Run `main.py`.
-4. The validation results will be saved to `%Y-%m-%d_%H_%M_%S.txt` and an example is shown below.
+4. The validation results will be saved to `log/%Y-%m-%d_%H_%M_%S.txt` and an example is shown below, where prefix `uncmp_` means the similarity between uncompensated camera-captured images and ground truth of projector input images.
+Prefix `valid_` means the similarity between CompenNet predicted projector input images and ground truth of projector input images.
+Refer to our [CVPR'19 paper][1] Fig. 3 for more details.

 ###